 This is exactly what Marc Jacobs did with their #CastMeMarc campaign in an effort to launch their new line Marc by Marc Jacobs, a more affordable alternative to the original collection.
 Instead of hiring professional models, they decided to turn to social media, Instagram and Twitter, to hold a casting call for “real people” models using the hashtag #castmemarc.

 This fantastic campaign went viral and drew over 70,000 entries from around the world.
 It was such a success, they have utilized the campaign for multiple seasons.

-Contests and giveaways are always a great way to get your customers involved and excited as well as giving more exposure to your brand.
+Contests and giveaways are always a great user generated content platform for getting your customers involved and excited as well as giving more exposure to your brand.
 Especially contests that require the most amount of “votes” or “likes” in order to win.
 Here are some tips for building a successful social media campaign to drive user generated content.

 As we mentioned above, saying your company has the best products and services doesn’t stack up anymore, people want proof.
 Social proof.

 This is why product reviews, branded social media channels, and online communities exist.
 Chances are if you’ve got an online presence, you’ve got customer feedback.
 The question is, how can you leverage that content to help your brand?

 Sites like Amazon and Yelp are fueled by UGC.
 People trust and respect these platforms and often turn to them before making a decision.
 I have, on multiple occasions, checked reviews on Amazon before buying a product in-store.